-Our nation's economy needs a rebirth towards the ideals of innovation, competition and independence and away from large $$ acquisitions that stifle these ideals.
+Our nation's free enterprise system needs a rebirth towards the ideals of innovation, competition and independence and away from industry consolidation that stifle these ideals.

 Author: Robert Wilking